 And use tech to make work behind the scenes more efficient

 Tech isn't just for the showy side of events.
-Adam highlighted the opportunities presented by tech in streamlining day-to-day tasks, saying: “Ask yourself, can this piece of technology help me do a better job of my work and make me more efficient?
+Adam highlighted the opportunities presented by tools such as AI in streamlining day-to-day tasks, saying: “Ask yourself, can this piece of technology help me do a better job of my work and make me more efficient?
 As organisers we essentially charge for our time, and the more efficient you can be, the healthier you are as a business.”

 Bring in expert back-up